 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

 The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are fairly easy to spot, but air leakage can also come from less obvious spaces in your home.
-Use the suggestions below to do your own energy assessment.
+These air leaks are fairly easy to find, but air leakage can also originate in less obvious spaces around your home.
+Review the suggestions below to do your own energy assessment.

 Inside your home